• Skip to primary navigation

 Is a CEU and CME the same?

 You can keep track of live seminars you’ve attended with the certificate of completion provided at the end of the event.
-This can be either a paper certificate or digital like a PDF.
+This can be either a paper certificate or a digital one, like a PDF.

 If you’re taking online CEUs, most platforms will act as a CEU tracker, recording your completed courses within their system so you can easily reference how many hours you’ve completed.